-Just this month, my 15-year-old son had a friend over.
+A few months ago, my 15-year-old son had a friend over.
 No one else was home.
-He cooked a full meal for his friend – without calling me and asking me what to do.Last week, my 18-year-old hosted a dinner party for 13 people.
+He cooked a full meal for his friend – without calling me and asking me what to do.Last year, my 18-year-old hosted a dinner party for 13 people.
 She planned the menu, shopped for the ingredients, paid for the items herself, did all the cooking and all the cleaning – with no help from me.
-(Later I learned she did get help from her grandma, but she never called me!).
+(Later I learned she did get help from her grandma, but she never called me!)
 She had some friends bring a few items, but she provided a whole roasted chicken, roasted beets, baked potatoes, and roasted cauliflower.
 She spent $8 on that food.
 She was so proud of herself and I was proud of her too.
 After that, I knew for sure that she knows how to be successful in her food and financial life outside our home.

 That’s a big deal.